mapcode-foundation/mapcode-cpp/README.md

     cd utility
     gcc -O mapcode.cpp -o mapcode

-(Or if you need to make sure there are no warnings:)

-    gcc -Wall -Wstrict-prototypes -Wshorten-64-to-32 -O mapcode.cpp -o mapcode

 For help, simply execute the binary file 'mapcode' without no arguments.
 This tool provides a rather extensive command-line interface to encode and decode Mapcodes.